apache/doris/docs/en/administrator-guide/config/fe_config.md

 IsMutable：true

 Limit on the number of expr children of an expr tree.
 Exceed this limit may cause long analysis time while holding database read lock.
-Do not set this if you know what you are doing.

 ### proxy_auth_magic_prefix